-- Paid-in ordinary share capital and related share premium account - Paid-in preference shares and related share premium account - The amount equal to the value of net deferred tax assets - Foreseeable dividends and distributions
+- Paid-in ordinary share capital and related share premium account - Paid-in preference shares and related share premium account - · The amount equal to the value of net deferred tax assets - Foreseeable dividends, distributions and charges.

 The reconciliation reserve is included in QRT S.23.01.01 'Own funds' in the Appendix to this report.